kiali/kiali.io/content/en/docs/Configuration/authentication/openid.md

 {{% alert color="warning" %}}
 The OpenID authentication strategy can be used with Azure Kubernetes Service (AKS) and Azure Active Directory (AAD) with Kiali versions 1.33 and later.
-Prior Kiali versions do not support RBAC on Azure.
+Prior Kiali versions do not support namespace access control on Azure.
 {{% /alert %}}

 AKS has support for a feature named _AKS-managed Azure Active Directory_, which